keboola/developers-docs/extend/common-interface/manifest-files/out-tables-manifests-native-types.md

 }
 {% endhighlight %}

-The `schema` field allow you to create a table with Native Data Types columns.
+The `schema` [optional] field allow you to create a table with Native Data Types columns.
 Each object in the `schema` array represents one column:
-- The `name` field specifies the column name.
+- The `name` [required] field specifies the column name.
-- The `data_type` field defines the data type for different storage systems, referred to as "Native Types".
+- The `data_type` [optional] field defines the data type for different [storage backends](https://help.keboola.com/storage/#storage-data), referred to as "Native Types".
-  - The `base` type is always required and can have values specified in the [Base Types documentation](https://help.keboola.com/storage/tables/data-types/#base-types).
+  - The `base` [required] type is always required and can have values specified in the [Base Types documentation](https://help.keboola.com/storage/tables/data-types/#base-types).
   - Other types like Snowflake and BigQuery are optional and allows you to specify settings for a particular database backend.
-- The `nullable` field indicates if the column can be null.
+- The `nullable` [optional] field indicates if the column can be null.
-- The `primary_key` field specifies if the column is a primary key.
+- The `primary_key` [optional] field specifies if the column is a primary key.
-- The `description` field provides a description of the column.
+- The `description` [optional] field provides a description of the column.
-- The `metadata` field allows setting additional metadata for the column.
+- The `metadata` [optional] field allows setting additional metadata for the column.

 {% highlight json %}
 {